-In March 2020, we joined with the Quad Cities Community Foundation (QCCF) and Regional Development Authority (RDA) to activate the Quad Cities Disaster Relief Fund, hosted at the QCCF.
-The fund partners worked together to raise urgent resources to help local nonprofits working on the front lines of the coronavirus crisis.
-To date, more than $1.48 million has been raised — including United Way Quad Cities’ contribution of $125,000 to the fund.
-As our region moves into the recovery and rebuilding phase and after requests from corporate partners, we established the United Way COVID-19 Rebuilding Fund to provide quarterly grants to local nonprofits experiencing evolving challenges from COVID-19.
-Monies can be used to:
+Since 2020, more than $1.48 million was raised — including United Way Quad Cities’ contribution of $125,000 to the fund.
+As our region moved into the recovery and rebuilding phase and after requests from corporate partners, we established the United Way COVID-19 Rebuilding Fund that provided grants to local nonprofits experiencing evolving challenges from COVID-19.
+Monies were used to:

 - Provide essential needs like, food, shelter, hygiene items for our most vulnerable populations;

 - Get kids back on track for learning and succeeding in school and life;